uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/parallel_range_api.rst

   processed according to the algorithm semantics.
 - ``for_each`` does not return its function object.

-Except for these differences, the signatures of parallel range algorithms correspond to the working draft of the next edition of the C++ standard (C++26).
+[*Note*: These oneDPL algorithms mostly match the semantics of the parallel range algorithms in the C++26 working draft.
+-- *end note*]

 Auxiliary Definitions
 +++++++++++++++++++++